-2.1 Safe, stable, and appropriate shelter (0 to 10 points)
+2.1 Safe, stable, and appropriate shelter (0 to 15 points)

-- 2.1.1 Describe the proposed housing structure. - 2.1.2 Describe your plan for providing supervision and ensuring safety for all youth and dependent children in the program.
+- 2.1.1 Describe the proposed outreach, shelter, and counseling services you will provide. - 2.1.2 Describe a shelter that is licensed and has a physical structure consistent with the requirements in the program description.